 Suggested ways to build your strategic communications skills.

-This list is not exhaustive and should be used in conjunction with discussions with your line manager about your professional development plan (PDP).
-You should also look at what is on offer from Civil Service Learning and any professional body that you belong to.
+Use this information to discuss your professional development plan (PDP) with your line manager.
+You should also look at what is on offer from Civil Service Learning and any professional body that you belong too.

-All GCS courses and PRCA webinars are available for free to GCS members.
-Book a course.
+All our courses and Public Relations Consultants Assocviation (PRCA) webinars are available for free to GCS members.

 The OASIS Campaigns Guide outlines the five steps you need to create a campaign (Objectives, Audience/Insight, Strategy/Ideas, Implementation, Scoring/Evaluation).
 It should be used by all government communications professionals regardless of discipline, department or grade.